Rolex “Batman” GMT-Master II (116710BLNR) – Review On The Wrist & What’s In The Box

-It’s a very versatile watch looking both great in a casual setting (above), and a more business casual setting (below).
+The blue and black bezel color scheme makes this a very versatile watch.
+Indeed, I’ve found it looks both great in a casual setting (above), and a more business casual setting (below).

-I would however say that it’s not a formal watch, and one should consider a plain time only watch for more formal business and black tie events.
+I would however say that it’s not a formal watch, and one should consider other models, such as a plain time-only watch, for more formal business and black tie events.

 There were roughly 2.7 million stickers attached to the watch…some of which were completely hidden.
 I even found several after a couple of weeks of wearing.

-The box is a standard Rolex box, solid and understated.
+The box is a standard green Rolex box, solid and understated.